 To assist the university in assessing applications from Indigenous applicants that are not evaluated through the University's standard practices, Indigenous applicants are encouraged to submit the following documentation:

-- Has an interest in, identification with, and connection to your Indigenous community affected your educational path and goals to this point?
+- Has an interest in, identification with, and connection to your Aboriginal community affected your educational path and goals to this point?
 If so, how?
 If not, why?

-- What is unique or distinctive about you or your life story as an Indigenous applicant to university?
+- What is unique, distinctive, and/or impressive about you or your life story as an Aboriginal applicant to university?

-For further information, I invite you to have a look at First Peoples' House website, or reach out to
+For further information, please visit the First Peoples' House website, or reach out to: indigenousoutreach [at] mcgill.ca

 Supporting documentation should be uploaded to Minerva under the INDG checklist item.
-For programs in Enrolment Services, all items should be combined into one file, including the reference letters.
+For programs in Enrolment Services, all items should be combined into one PDF file, including the reference letters.